Apple Watch Series 5 is a real watch now

 - New premium (more expensive) finishes in titanium and ceramic

 That's it.
 If you're not interested in any of these features, you can now get last year's Apple Watch Series 4 on clearance from plenty of retailers.
 (Right now savings seem to be about $50, but other deals could pop up over the holidays.)
-Or, if you don't need the Series 4's larger 40 or 44mm display, or ECG, Apple is continuing to sell the 38mm and 42mm Series 3 at the new official price of $199, which is basically what the watch's sale price had been most of the last year.
+If you don't need ECG or the Series 4's larger 40 or 44mm display, Apple is continuing to sell the 38mm and 42mm Series 3 at the new official price of $199, which is basically what the watch's sale price was for most of the last year.

 Always-on makes me feel more normal

 I'm now using the Apple Watch more like a normal watch.
-And I think about all the people everywhere with Apple Watches on, showing blank dark screens.
+And I keep thinking about all the people everywhere with Apple Watches on, showing blank dark screens.
 That's eventually going to change.
 Interesting watch faces will show up.
 Maybe ones that match bands.

 Apple's new watch faces in the company's newest version of its watch software, WatchOS 6, are great, and there are dozens of watch faces now (34) with hundreds of variations.
-A solar dial face shows sunset and sunrise, with room for adding other bits of info like the weather or what date it is.
-Fresh information-rich watch faces like Meridian and Modular Compact offer new mixes of shortcuts to apps.
-Download WatchOS 6 before you get a new Apple Watch, because its added features like podcasts and an ambient noise meter could make your old watch feel new.
+A solar dial face shows sunset and sunrise, with room for adding other bits of info like the weather or the date.
+Fresh information-rich watch faces such as Meridian and Modular Compact offer new mixes of shortcuts to apps.
+Download WatchOS 6 before you get a new Apple Watch, because its added features, which include podcasts and an ambient noise meter, could make your old watch feel new.

 But still, even with these options, I find myself getting bored and looking for novelty.
 I'd like a watch face store for third-party developers to add unique designs, and that still hasn't arrived.
 The always-on feature further cements that desire.
 Maybe this will pave the way for Apple to allow third-party watch faces.
 Perhaps a curated collection from well-known designers to start?
 I'd buy a few.